Kotlin/kotlinx.serialization/docs/json.md

 ### Explicit nulls

-By default, all `null` values encoded into JSON string but in some cases they should be skipped .
+By default, all `null` values are encoded into JSON string but in some cases one may want them to be omitted.
 The encoding of the `null` value can be controlled with the [explicitNulls][JsonBuilder.explicitNulls] property.

-When this property is `false` then fields with `null` value are not encoded into a JSON, even if the property has a default value `null`.
+When this property is `false`, fields with `null` values are not encoded into JSON, even if the property does not have a default `null` value.
-Also, during decoding, the absence of a field value is treated as `null` for nullable properties without a default value.
+Also, during decoding, the absence of such a value is treated as `null` for nullable properties without a default value.

 ```kotlin